feinwarusoftware/sppd/docs/cards.md

   ```

 # Card List
-Returns a list of all card ids, names, and images.
+Returns a list of all card ids, names, images, and update timestamps.

 - ### URL:
   ```